30 x 30 — Protecting at least 30% of the ocean by 2030

 Research clearly demonstrates that MPAs are a simple and effective way to sustain marine biodiversity and build resilience.
 Marine protection works.
 Well-managed MPAs can reverse the effects of overfishing, strengthen fragile coral communities, and protect ourselves and our neighbors--locally and globally--from rising sea levels and strengthening storm systems.

-At a time of accelerating climate change, dwindling fisheries, and encroaching sea levels that threaten the 3.5 billion people that live in coastal areas, Marine Conservation Institute advocates for safeguarding the world’s oceans through well-managed Marine Protected Areas.
+At a time of accelerating climate change, dwindling fisheries, and encroaching sea levels that threaten the 3.5 billion people that live in coastal areas, Marine Conservation Institute joins a chorus of scientists who advocate for safeguarding the world’s oceans through well-managed Marine Protected Areas.
 Time is not on our side and there is an urgent need to accelerate protection for at least 30% of the ocean by 2030.

 Join us in advocating for 30% protection by 2030.
 Donate to make our oceans healthier for us and future generations.

 A Blue Park in a Changing Climate: New studies explore the successes and challenges of managing the Channel Islands MPAs in the face of a warming ocean

 By Eleri Griffiths, Blue Parks Intern Featured Image: The Channel Islands MPA network is located in the Southern California Bight off the coast of southern California.
 It covers over 3,800 km2 of coastal and ocean waters and includes seagrass beds, kelp forests and coral gardens.
 The islands’ sandy beaches and rock formations are home to…